tempelaar-team/qclab-dev/docs/user_guide/task.rst

         state["output_dict"]['new_attribute'] = state.new_attribute
         return state, parameters

-These tasks can then be included in the appropriate recipe of an algorithm object (see :ref:`Algorithms <algorithm>`).
+These tasks can then be included in the appropriate recipe of an Algorithm object (see :ref:`Algorithms <algorithm>`).
 Notice that none of these tasks have keyword arguments and so can be included directly in recipes without using ``partial``.

 Built-in Tasks
 --------------------------